fluxcd/flagger/README.md

 If you are using Flagger, please submit a PR to add your organization to the list!

-## Canary CRD
+### Canary CRD

-Flagger takes a Kubernetes deployment and optionally a horizontal pod autoscaler (HPA), then creates a series of objects (Kubernetes deployments, ClusterIP services and Istio or App Mesh virtual services).
+Flagger takes a Kubernetes deployment and optionally a horizontal pod autoscaler (HPA), then creates a series of objects (Kubernetes deployments, ClusterIP services, service mesh or ingress routes).
 These objects expose the application on the mesh and drive the canary analysis and promotion.

 Flagger keeps track of ConfigMaps and Secrets referenced by a Kubernetes Deployment and triggers a canary analysis if any of those objects change.